h0tp-ftw/anki-addon-vscode-setup/README.md

 - copy the **launch.json** file from this repository and paste it in that folder (.vscode/launch.json)

 - open the `launch.json` file and edit it to change the Anki directory and to link to the anki binary in venv/bin.
 Make sure to have the FULL directory, not relative paths.
+You can also link Anki directory to your native install - to get the same experience, files and addons as native.

 ## Debugging addon code using virtual Python environment
 - open the `__init.py__` file for the addon.
 Note - this is the file we have to use to start our debugging!